|

 The Frankish Period

+The rule of the Franks in Cyprus lasted until 1489 and during that time life on the island was organised on the basis of the feudal model of the West, oppression of the indigenous population being its main characteristic.
+The Lusignan period left numerous monuments on the island - mainly Gothic churches and mountain fortifications.
+During the 14th century Cyprus is an important point of contact between East and West.
+Within a network of contradictions, a complex cultural creation took shape both in the letters and in the arts with the pronounced seal of a variety of influences.
 The end of the Latin period in Cyprus came with the Venetian rule from 1489 to 1571.
 The Venetians held the island for its strategic position in the area of the Eastern Mediterranean on the way to the vital Silk Route to China.
 Venice, wished in this way to underline its prominence among the western powers of the time and attempted to keep to road to the East open despite the growing menace of the Ottomans.
 The Venetians also left their mark on the island's cultural heritage with their fortifications around Nicosia and Famagusta.
 These, built with the intention of fending off the Turks, proved inadequate and Cyprus fell to the Turks in 1571, becoming part of the Ottoman Empire.